greg-raven/Uncommon-Sense/_posts/2021-06-05-hiding-the-truth.md

 tag: 'Barack Hussein Obama'
 ---

-The only people who don’t want to disclose the truth are people with something to hide.
+The only people who don't want to disclose the truth are people with something to hide.